 The baby name Isla has quickly become a twenty-first century staple for our daughters.

-Thanks to Kayt for suggesting our Baby Name of the Day.
+Thanks to Kayt for suggesting our Baby Name of the Day and to Mari for requesting an update.

 If your first exposure to Isla was Spanish 101, or maybe Madonna’s 1987 single “La Isla Bonita,” you may have assumed the name was pronounced EES-lah.